Operation Coldstore: Criticisms of treatment of detainees

-1963 Singapore General Elections and formation of Malaysia
+1963 Singapore general elections and formation of Malaysia

-The Barisan Sosialis was the People's Action Party's strongest contenders in politics.
+The Barisan Sosialis was the People's Action Party's strongest opposition in politics.
 However, Operation Coldstore had substantially weakened the Barisan as most of its key personnel had been detained.
 According to Matthew Jones, "the Barisan never recovered from the combined effects of the outcome of the referendum result and the 'Coldstore' detentions.”
 Jones also highlights that numerous Barisan leaders and members were bogged down with lawsuits and its followers were "demoralised".
 In addition, Tan Jing Quee mentions that "the two main pillars of the left-wing movement in Singapore, the Barisan Sosialis and SATU, were decapitated," following Operation Coldstore.

 Operation Coldstore also set off the May Day rally in Farrer Park which was popularly supported by 39 left-wing unions and amassed a crowd of approximately 10,000 people.
 The rally was accompanied by a call by ST Bani, the president of SATU, who "urged that a general election be held in Singapore under United Nations auspices".

-In the end, the People's Action Party won the 1963 General Elections and Singapore merged with Malaya, Sarawak and North Borneo to form Malaysia on 16 September 1963.
+In the end, the People's Action Party won the 1963 general elections and Singapore merged with Malaya, Sarawak and North Borneo to form Malaysia on 16 September 1963.

 Debates and controversies

-The extent of communist threat
+Extent of communist presence

-An ongoing debate on Operation Coldstore is whether the extent of communist threat in Singapore had been inflated in the 1950s and 1960s.
-Individuals such as Said Zahari and Chin Peng suggested that the communist threat could have been exaggerated.
+An ongoing debate on Operation Coldstore is whether the extent of communist presence in Singapore had been inflated in the 1950s and 1960s.
+Individuals such as Said Zahari and Chin Peng suggested that the communist presence could have been exaggerated.
 Zahari, a journalist and one of those arrested during Operation Coldstore, said that the operation was not about arresting the communists as "the Communist Party of Malaya in Singapore was no longer active", and that the operation was instead used to weaken the opposition to the People's Action Party.

 Chin Peng, then the secretary-general of the Communist Party of Malaya said in his memoirs, "Contrary to countless allegations made over the years by Singapore leaders, academics and the Western Press, we never controlled Barisan Socialists (sic)", but also wrote, "Operation Cold Store shattered our underground network throughout the island.
 Those who escaped the police net went into hiding.
 Many fled to Indonesia".

 Scholars have likewise been split on the issue, with prominent historian Thum Ping Tjin arguing that the PAP had utilised the operation for political capital.
-Fellow historian Kumar Ramakrishna on the other hand, asserts that the communist threat was real and argues that the absence of subversive communist activities was caused by the clever strategy that had been adopted of working within the constitution to subvert Singapore to communism.
+Fellow historian Kumar Ramakrishna on the other hand, asserts that the communist threat was real and argues that the absence of subversive communist activities was caused by the clever strategy that had been adopted of working within the constitution to push Singapore in the direction of communism.